About Benjy Schirm, J.D.

 When You Hit the Jackpot, So Does the IRS

-The tax implications when you win and lose gambling in Vegas
+The tax implications when you win and lose at gambling

-Hitting it big at a Vegas casino only to ride off into the sunset with stacks of cash is a fairly common dream.
+Hitting it big at a casino to ride off into the sunset with stacks of cash is a fairly common dream.
 And like many dreams, it’s largely rooted in fantasy.
-If you’re planning to hit the strip sometime soon, rather than imagine your new home renovations or new yacht, first consider the tax implications if you’re one of the lucky few to hit it big.
-The Internal Revenue Service (IRS) requires all casinos in certain instances to withhold federal taxes if you win over a certain …
+But if you plan to try your luck, before imagining your new home or yacht, consider the tax implications if you hit it big.
+Reporting Requirements for Gambling Winnings The Internal Revenue Service (IRS) requires casinos to report federal taxes if your winnings are over certain thresholds: $600 or more on sweepstakes, lottery winnings, or …

 Gun Trusts Allow You to Legally Pass Down Your Firearms